How to Grow the Prettiest (and Healthiest) Orchids in Your Indoor Garden

 The most common cause of death for orchids (and most houseplants) is usually overwatering.
 Instead of watering your plants on a strict schedule (every other day, or once a week, for example), pay attention to your orchid's needs and how much water it uses.
 This can vary based on the humidity, light, air movement, and potting mix its roots are growing in.

 The easy answer for when to water most orchids (including Phalaenopsis and Cattleya) is just before they go dry.
 It could be every few days or even every couple of weeks depending on the orchid species and the environment in your home.
-The potting medium you use plays an important role in how much water your orchid needs—bark dries out quickly, while moss soaks up water and holds onto it for a long time.
+The potting medium you use also affects how often you may need to water your orchid; bark dries out quickly, while moss soaks up water and holds onto it for a long time.

 Watering is as simple as pouring water into the potting mix, and letting any excess drain through the bottom.
 Just make sure you pot your orchid in a container that has a drainage hole.
 It's a lot more difficult to water plants in containers without drainage because the water can collect at the bottom, so if your pot doesn't have a hole (or a few), consider repotting or drilling one yourself.

-Test Garden Tip: Sometimes you can find clear plastic pots for sale online ($15, Etsy) or at garden centers.
+Test Garden Tip: Sometimes you can find clear plastic pots for sale.
 When moss and bark are moist, you'll see the condensation on the inside of the pot.
 When it's dry, you won't, and you'll know it's time to water.

 How to Choose Orchid Potting Mix